 NewsLab.org is an online resource and training center for journalism and marketing communications professionals who want to build their skills, broaden their thinking and stay abreast of developments in their ever-changing fields.

-Launched in 1998, NewsLab began as an initiative funded by the Park Foundation, a private foundation based in Ithaca, New York.
-Until 2003, we were associated with the Columbia University Graduate School of Journalism, and affiliated with the Project for Excellence in Journalism.
+NewsLab began in 1998 as an initiative funded by the Park Foundation, a private foundation based in Ithaca, New York, and was aimed at broadcast journalists.
+Until 2003, it was associated with the Columbia University Graduate School of Journalism and affiliated with the Project for Excellence in Journalism.

 From 2003 until 2017, NewsLab operated independently under the leadership of founder and Executive Director Deborah Potter, who also offered workshops for newsrooms and journalism groups around the world.